Last updated:

 My read: Pennington Smart Seed Bermudagrass belongs on the shortlist only when the lawn problem is specific.
 Southern homeowners wanting a quality Bermudagrass with a slightly finer texture than Scotts at a competitive price.

-The case for it is 4.5 stars with 4,500+ Amazon reviews — proven track record.
+The case for it is Manufacturer-backed Smart Seed Bermudagrass identity in an 8.75 lb seed-and-fertilizer format.
 The part I would not wave away is full sun only — no shade tolerance.
 I would rather buy a less glamorous seed or amendment that fits the site than force a premium product into the wrong soil, sun, or climate.

 If you are comparing it with Scotts Turf Builder Grass Seed Bermudagrass with Fertilizer, do not start with the rating.
 Start with your zone, sun, soil, irrigation, and patience.
 Pick Pennington Smart Seed Bermudagrass when those conditions match the notes below; otherwise the alternative may be the more honest buy.